-Fluoride is found naturally in many foods and water supplies, and is also added to some drinking water.
+Fluoride is found naturally in many foods and in water supplies, and is also added to some drinking water.
 Having 0.7 to 1.2 parts of fluoride for every million parts of water (0.7ppm to 1.2ppm) has been shown to have the best effect.

 All water contains some fluoride.
 Your local water supplier can tell you how much fluoride is in your drinking water.

-Fluoride is also naturally present in some foods and drinks, for example fish and tea.
+Fluoride is also in some foods and drinks, for example fish and tea.
 Some countries add fluoride to their table salt and milk instead of to the water supplies.
-One cup of tea can contain between 0.3 milligrams and O.5 milligrams of fluoride, and if you drink it with milk your teeth will also benefit from the calcium.
+One cup of tea can contain between 0.3 milligrams and 0.5 milligrams of fluoride, and if you drink it with milk your teeth will also benefit from the calcium.
 It is best to drink tea without sugar to reduce the risk of tooth decay even more.

-Parents should supervise their children's tooth brushing, and use only a pea-sized smear of fluoride toothpaste until they are about 7 years old.
+Parents should supervise their children's brushing, and use only a pea-sized smear of fluoride toothpaste until they are about 7 years old.

 ‘Dental fluorosis' is caused by having too much fluoride when the teeth are developing.
 This can happen when fluoride supplements are taken by children under 7 who live in areas where the water supply is fluoridated.
 It can also happen when children swallow toothpaste.

 In its mildest form, dental fluorosis appears as very fine pearly white lines or flecking on the surface of the teeth.
 This mild fluorosis can often only be spotted by a dental expert.
 Severe fluorosis may lead to the enamel being pitted and discoloured.

-Opponents of fluoridation claim they have firm evidence that fluoride added to water is harmful.
+People who are against fluoridation claim they have firm evidence that fluoride added to water is harmful.
 However, scientific analysis has not supported their claims.